 - Listen and keep communication open

-Your partner has boundaries too and they need to feel their limits are being respected as well.
+Your partner has boundaries too and they need to feel their limits are being respected.
 Maintaining boundaries requires you both to be able to talk about and listen to each other’s needs.

 The take-away